The Connection Between Climate Change & Regenerative Agriculture

 Kiss the Ground: The organization Kiss the Ground turbo-charges the Soil Health Movement.
 They offer classes online every so often, empowering participants to become soil advocates.
 They work in advocacy, farmland, education, and media.
-Their videos are fun, riveting, and terrific learning: See their work here.
+Their videos are fun, riveting, and terrific learning.

 ACRES USA: The national magazine ACRES USA (headquartered in Greeley), is for many of us what they say it is: “the voice of eco-agriculture.”
-See their work here.
-They have a Soil Health newsletter, the Eco-Farming Daily.
+They also have a Soil Health newsletter, the Eco-Farming Daily.

 USDA Natural Resources Conservation Service (NRCS): NRCS consults with landowners on soil health and regenerative/rotational grazing.
 There are offices in a number of locations around Colorado.
-Their national website has lots of soil health resources, including stuff for kids: Visit their website.
+Their national website has lots of soil health resources, including stuff for kids.

 Holistic Management International (HMI): Soil health & land management with animal grazing.
 It’s even more than grazing.
 Holistic Management Principles apply to every aspect of work, life, and decision-making.
 That’s part of the recipe for its success.
-It’s based in NM.
-See the training section.
+It’s based in NM, and they also have several training programs.

 Water in Drought & Flood